About this research group

-Our research interests focus on bridging data-driven artificial intelligence (AI) and physics-based 3D modelling to better understand the molecular basis of diseases and to rationalize drug design. read moreAbout this research group
+We focus on bridging data-driven artificial intelligence (AI) and physics-based 3D modelling to better understand the molecular basis of health and diseases and to rationalize drug design.

-Other projects in our lab evolve around the use and interpretation of 3D protein structures.
+We are involved in several collaborative projects that evolve around the use and interpretation of 3D protein structures.
 We collaborate with many other departments to study the molecular effects of genetic diversity.
 When necessary, we can build, visualize and interpret homology models as well.
 Information obtained from these structures and models can be used for, for example, variant analysis, drug docking, and intelligent experimental design.

 - DeepRank - a deep learning framework for data mining very large sets of protein-protein structures